Founder / Grandmaster Instructor

 I have a college education with Bachelor of Science Degrees in Criminal Justice and Computer Information Systems from study at Iowa State University and Bellevue University.
 I also have a Master of Arts Degree in Homeland Security with an emphasis on Terrorism Studies from American Military University as well as Masters level studies in theology from the Seminary of the Independent Lutheran Diocese.
 This education has provided me with the skills to gain an academic understanding of crime, violence, and the human condition.
 Most importantly it has given me an appreciation for the research methodologies that have allowed me to develop and test hypotheses, and then report the results of that research.

-My experiences on the subject of violence are more extensive than what the average individual may experience in a lifetime and come from a magnum opus of a vocational path that has been rather atypical.
+My experiences on the subject of violence are more extensive than what the average individual may experience in a lifetime and come from a magnum opus of a vocational path that has been non-typical.
 These experiences include dealing with regular bullying behaviors in the community I grew up in, surviving several deployments to combat zones as a member of the United States military, serving behind the walls of a variety of correctional facilities, and a lifetime devoted to the study of traditional and modern forms of combat as a martial arts practitioner and instructor.

 As a youth I grew up in the rural community of Valley, Nebraska with a population of approximately 1,700.
 As I mentioned earlier I did not have to fight constantly as a part of my daily life, but the life of a child in 1972 that was the first in the community diagnosed with Attention Deficit/Hyperactivity Disorder was no picnic either.
 I was subjected to verbal abuse starting at the age of 8, when classmates found that I was going to the office every afternoon to take medication.
 The ridicule and verbal abuse of adults was a problem as well, especially from those that considered ADHD a pseudo condition and all I simply needed was an attitude and focus adjustment to my backside.
 What this bullying (both from my peers and adults) taught me was how to recognize and effectively deal with the psychological issues involved with intimidation and personal identity.
 Lessons that have a direct effect on how I operated on the street and within the walls of the correctional center today.

 As the result of the influence of my grandfather Paul and my father Richard I enlisted in the United States Navy in 1985 and served with distinction until I retired from the Navy Reserve Component in 2017.
-During my service I operated as a Navy Master-at-Arms and was involved in base patrols, physical security, harbor patrol, corrections and detainee operations, and anti-terrorism/force protection.
+During my service I operated as a Navy Master-at-Arms and was involved in base patrols, physical security, harbor patrol, corrections & detainee operations, and anti-terrorism/force protection.
 I received training in lethal and less than lethal weapon systems including a variety of side-arms, rifles and shotguns, distraction devices (flash-bangs), a wide-assortment of less-than-lethal options (chemical munitions such as OC, CS, and CN; TASER, pepper ball; shotgun fired impact, chemical, and electrical stun devices, and sound based area deniability systems) I have received training on high-risk transportation and vehicular escorting as well as training in armed and unarmed defensive tactics and combatives.

 The Navy sent me to the Federal Law Enforcement Training Center (FLETC) to receive training to serve the Naval Criminal Investigative Service as a Armed Operational Representative.
 I was trained as an investigator, protective service specialist, and anti-terrorism surveillance operator.
 I developed skills relevant to interrogation, crisis negotiations & interventions, evidence gathering, and high stress communications.
 I am certified as a Homeland Security Specialist Level IV and Disaster Preparedness Specialist.
 I have also had the privilege of becoming certified as a Master Anti-Terrorism Specialist, Certified Protection Officer and a Physical Security Manager.